BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

 with the domain $\{(y,t);\ t\ge 0\,,\ y\in (0,M) \}$\,.

-In~\cite{W87}, the equivalence of the Euler and Lagrangian equations for weak solutions is established even in the presence of vacuum under a condition on the total mass.
+In Ref.~\cite{W87}, the equivalence of the Eulerian and Lagrangian equations for weak solutions is established even in the presence of vacuum under a condition on the total mass.
 Such condition requires infinite total mass and therefore the equivalence of weak solutions between the Eulerian and Lagrangian solutions does not apply in our framework since we require finite total mass.
 Actually, because of the finite mass condition on the initial data~\eqref{hyp-init_data}, the problem in Lagrangian coordinates is not Cauchy any more.
 In short, although we proceed to study the problem in Lagrangian variables, we need to prove the equivalence between the systems in the sense of weak solutions.

-Now, existence of weak solutions to the homogeneous system ($M=0$) corresponding to~\eqref{S1eq:system_Lagrangian} was obtained by Nishida~\cite{Nishida68} using the random choice method for initial data of large \BV and both the Cauchy and the boundary problems are discussed.
-Global existence of entropy weak solutions to systems with source of the form~\eqref{S1eq:system_Lagrangian} has been established in \cite{Dafermos_frictional}, \cite{LuoNatYan} and \cite{AmadoriGuerra01}, using the random choice and the front tracking methods, respectively, but for the Cauchy problem.
+Now, existence of weak solutions to the homogeneous system ($M=0$) corresponding to~\eqref{S1eq:system_Lagrangian} was obtained by Nishida\cite{Nishida68} using the random choice method for initial data of large \BV and both the Cauchy and the boundary problems are discussed.
+Global existence of entropy weak solutions to systems with source of the form~\eqref{S1eq:system_Lagrangian} has been established in Refs. ~\cite{Dafermos_frictional,LuoNatYan,AmadoriGuerra01}, using either the random choice or the front tracking methods, but for the Cauchy problem.
 Therefore, their results are not applicable in our case, since we deal with a boundary value problem in Lagrangian variables.
-On the other hand, in Frid~\cite{Frid96} the author considers certain initial-boundary value problems on a bounded domain for systems arising in isentropic gas dynamics and elasticity theory, which are different from the one that is treated here.
-We remark that, if $p(\rho)$ were chosen to be a generic smooth and nonlinear function with $p'>0$, it would have been natural to assume small $BV$ initial data, as in \cite{Dafermos_frictional}.
+On the other hand, in Frid\cite{Frid96} the author considers certain initial-boundary value problems on a bounded domain for systems arising in isentropic gas dynamics and elasticity theory, which are different from the one that is treated here.

+We remark that, if $p(\rho)$ were chosen to be a generic smooth and nonlinear function with $p'>0$, it would have been natural to assume small $BV$ initial data, as in Ref.~\cite{Dafermos_frictional}.
 However, the choice of $p(\rho)$ in \eqref{gamma=1} allows us to deal with any initial data with possibly large (but finite) total variation, as long as the structure described in~\eqref{hyp-init_data}--\eqref{hyp-init_data-v} is respected.